 This is very rare, but If clients or guests are becoming unruly, insulting or hard to handle take the following action –

-Inform the paying client that the behavior is making you feel uncomfortable, or unsafe.
+Inform the paying client that the behaviour is making you feel uncomfortable, or unsafe.
 Ask the client to speak with the person who has acted improperly and tell them to stop.
 Remind them that we offer a fun novelty service and there is a no touching rule.

 99 times out of a hundred, this will work.

-If the offence happens again, politely remind the client that the behavior is unacceptable and if it persists you will simply get dressed and leave the party.
+If the offence happens again, politely remind the client that the behaviour is unacceptable and if it persists you will simply get dressed and leave the party.
 They will lose the money for any un-worked time.

 So far in 20 years we can count on 2 hands the number of times where the butler felt he had to leave, it is very rare.